- Household Items

 Fresh produce is the most difficult to obtain on a regular weekly basis.
 We rely mostly on whatever salads, vegetables and fruit that supermarkets are able to donate to the Food Bank.
 Understandably, such donations can amount to being little and not very fresh.
 There are truckloads of free seasonal produce fresh from Florida farms and orchards that are received by the New Church Without Walls and the Community Food Bank regularly.
 Daystar is sometimes a beneficiary of this state-subsidized second harvest of Florida crops.
-However, storage space and spoilage become issues, because so much is received at one time with short notice and it is difficult to get the word out to enough clients to take whatever they can carry out.
+However, storage space and spoilage become issues, because so much is received at one time.

 NOTE: We do welcome donations of surplus fruits and vegetables from people who have their own gardens or orchards.
 We are also happy to receive surplus eggs donated by people who have chickens.